snetdev/docs/fields.rst

 ``new``          Field manager        Any         EMA: create a new object.
 ``resize``       Field manager        Any         EMA: resize an existing object.
 ``wrap``         Field manager        Any         LMA: wrap an object into a field reference.
+``capture``      Field manager        Any         LMA: transfer an object into a field reference.
+``unwrap``       Field manager        Any         LMA: unwrap a field reference and retrieve object.
 ``alloc``        EMA type mgr.
 Field mgr.
 Allocate space for a new object.
 ``free``         EMA type mgr.
 Field mgr.
 Deallocate space.
 ``copy``         EMA/LMA type mgr.
 Field mgr.
 Duplicate object data.